fenago/generative-adversarial-networks/chapter_09/Lab_7.md

 image = image.resize(required_size)
 face_array = asarray(image)

-### 9.4.
-How to Prepare the CelebA Faces Dataset

-180

 return face_array
 # load images and extract faces for all images in a directory